Perunad: Dam and projects

 One Hydal Electric Project is opened here in February 2012.
 Both government and private hospitals, libraries, recreation clubs are also here.

 Religion

 Hinduism and Christianity are the main religions followed here.
 People from all communities.
 Hindus, Christians and Muslims co-exist harmoniously in this village.

 Politics

 Pathanamthitta assembly constituency was part of the Idukki (Lok Sabha constituency) but now Pathanamthitta is a separate Lok Sabha constituency.
 Sri.
 Anto Antony of Indian National Congress is the MP from Pathanamthitta parliament and Sri.
 Pramod Narayanan of Kerala Congress is the MLA from Ranni assembly seat.
 R-Perunad panchayath is a Communist stronghold.

 President of R-Perunad panchayath is Sri.
 P S Mohanan of Communist Party of India [Marxist].

 Vice President of R-Perunad panchayath Smt.
 D. Sreekala of Communist Party of India.

 Demographics

-Perunad has a history of between 200–300 years of human inhabitation.
+Perunad is inhabitated since 200–300 yearsago.
 The first settlers were agriculturists.